The Old Student House – History

 The basement

 The Old Student House’s basement housed the meeting rooms, where some students’ associations met.
-There was a warm vestibule on the first floor together with a couple of small halls, the banqueting hall, billiard room and three rooms for meetings.
+On the first floor, there was a warm vestibule along with a couple of small halls.
+The floor also included the banqueting hall, a billiard room, and three rooms for meetings.
 There was a library, the music hall, small halls and a balcony on the second floor.

 Akseli Gallen-Kallela painted the powerful fresco “Kullervo Sets Off for War” in the music hall in 1901.
-A couple of years later, the house was furnished with Count Louis Sparre and architect Walter Thomé’s furniture; pine stained red, dark oak and buffalo skin as well as delicate and light, almost Gustavian, sofas and chairs.
+A couple of years later, the house was furnished with pieces by Count Louis Sparre and architect Walter Thomé.
+The furniture included pine stained red, dark oak, and buffalo skin.
+There were also delicate and light, almost Gustavian, sofas and chairs.
 That was the fashion in 1901.

 For students, the house was a place to meet and party.
-The restaurant had a popular smørrebrød buffet, and sometimes the students’ table manners were not quite up to standard, which was even discussed on the pages of the student paper.
+The restaurant had a popular smørrebrød buffet.
+However, the students’ table manners sometimes fell short of expectations.
+This issue was even discussed in the student paper.
 The number of students finally reached such a level that the construction of a new student house became necessary.
 The New Student House was inaugurated in 1910, and ever since then Hampus Dalström’s building has been known as the Old Student House.

 The building has been renovated and modified to adapt to its users and the times, but its essence has remained the same.